SumoLogic/sumologic-documentation/docs/cse/administration/create-cse-actions.md

 For the other Action types—AWS Simple Notification Service (SNS), Demisto (Corex XSOAR), HTTP POST v2, and Slack Webhook—the notification includes the Insight itself in JSON format, and in some cases Signals or Records, depending on how you configure the Action.

+## Sensor Actions
+You can configure an Action to send a notification when any Network Sensor goes offline.

 ## Rule Actions

 You can configure an Action to send a notification when a rule is automatically disabled.
 (CSE automatically disables rules that generate too many Signals, more than 100K in an hour, or 1 million in 24 hours.)